sje30/cnw/cnw.md

 $x(t) = \exp(-t) + t$

-We will open [euler1.jl](euler1.jl) in matlab and then run the script by typing Control and Enter on include line below.
+We will run the script by
+typing Control and Enter on include line below.
 <!-- #endregion -->